trohit/ik/interviews/negotiating.md

     - what constitutes success or
     - what we will do if we get offtrack or
     - what's the most difficult thing to get around
-- use of pronouns: I me and my are used by persons without authority.
-We they them means a decision maker who is keeping his options open
+- use of pronouns: "I me and my" are used by persons without authority.
+"We they them" means a decision maker who is keeping his options open
 - theories
   - prospect theory:
   - 7 38 55 rule